 Please see the Criminal Records and Disclosure to Potential Field Placements information sheet.

 I do not have an academic reference.
 What should I do?

 If you do not have an academic reference, ask one of your references to include information on those skills you often use in work settings such as organization, report writing, speaking, training, research, etc.

 When are the MSW classes scheduled?

 First-year Portland Option students attend classes on campus Mondays, Tuesday evenings and Wednesdays.
 Classes generally meet once weekly and most are scheduled in three- hour time periods.
-Foundation, policy, and two of the generalist practice classes are four hours.
 Multiple sections of most required courses are distributed in these time periods, and it is possible for the student to build a course schedule to accommodate part-time work and other responsibilities.